 As with any serious consideration, you need to seek the professional advice of a Licensed Insolvency Trustee, who is federally regulated and licensed by the OSB (Office of the Superintendent of Bankruptcy).

 Does Your Small Business Make Money?

-If your small business has been losing money for a longer period of time, you might want to consider closing the business, but the trustee can also help you explore business bankruptcy.
+If your small business has been losing money for a longer period of time, you might want to consider closing the business.

 To learn more about business bankruptcy please contact a government licensed business bankruptcy at 1-877-879-4770 or by email.